-Benjamin of Tudela, that peripatetic observer of the 12th-century Jewish world, recorded that he had been told 80,000 Jews were living in the ancient Afghan city of Ghazni.
-Other medieval sources describe a flourishing Jewish community in the city of Balkh astride the India-to-Europe caravan trade route.
-Little more is known of Afghan Jews until the mid-19th century, when thousands seeking escape from forced conversions in the Meshed region of Persia found refuge in Afghanistan.
+Benjamin of Tudela, that peripatetic 12th-century observer of the ancient Jewish world, recorded that he had been told 80,000 Jews were living in the ancient Afghan city of Ghazni.
+Other medieval sources describe a flourishing Jewish community in the city of Balkh astride the India to Europe caravan trade route.
+Little more is known of Afghani Jews until the mid-19th century when thousands, seeking escape from forced conversions in the Meshed region of Persia, found refuge in Afghanistan.